25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 This week’s March on Washington, dubbed the “Get Your Knee Off Our Necks” March, was always meant to draw attention to the criminal justice system’s unequal treatment of Black people.

-Now, as tensions soar in Kenosha, Wis. — following the police shooting Sunday of Jacob Blake, the shooting death of two protesters and the arrest of 17-year-old Kyle Rittenhouse for first-degree intentional homicide — activists say the march has taken on a new sense of urgency.
+Now, as tensions soar in Kenosha, Wis. — following the police shooting Sunday of Jacob Blake, the shooting death of two protesters and the arrest of 17-year-old Kyle Rittenhouse on a charge of first-degree intentional homicide — activists say the march has taken on a new sense of urgency.

 For days, the unrest in Kenosha has tugged at members of the walking caravan.